-Full-time GGI students enrolled in the PhD program will carry a minimum course load of 12 units each academic quarter for a minimum of 48 units prior to advancement to candidacy.
-In so doing, the student will complete 2 core courses (8 units), 2 quarters of IMM201L (9 units), 3 selectives (6 - 10 units), 8 units of electives, one participatory and one non-participatory seminar (2-3 units/year) per year, as well as 299 research units.
-Students are expected to fulfill all course work requirements by the Spring quarter of their second year and conduct their Qualifying Examination during or Spring or the Summer of their second year (6th-7th quarter).
+GGI students enrolled in the PhD program will carry a minimum course load of 12 units each academic quarter for a minimum of 48 units prior to advancement to candidacy.
+As per regulations of the Academic Senate, students are not required to take more than 12 units of graduate courses, or 16 units of graduate and undergraduate courses combined (with no more than 12 units of graduate courses).
+In completing the 48 units, the student will complete 2 core courses (8 units), 2 quarters of laboratory rotations (IMM201L/202L, 9 units), 3 selectives (6 - 10 units), 8 units of electives, one participatory and one non-participatory seminar (2-3 units/year), as well as 299 research units.
+Students are expected to fulfill all course work requirements by the Spring quarter of their second year and conduct their Qualifying Examination before the start of the 3rd academic year.

-Students in the dual degree (DVM or MD/PhD) program are expected to identify their major professor prior to entering the graduate program through informal rotations during the two summers in which they are enrolled in the Medical or Veterinary School prior to entering the graduate program.
+Students in the dual degree (DVM/PhD or MD/PhD) program are expected to identify their Major Professor prior to entering the graduate program through informal rotations during the two summers in which they are enrolled in the Medical or Veterinary School prior to entering the graduate program.
 Therefore, core course requirements are reduced to 4 units of IMM201L (the rotation program) plus IMM201 and IMM293 for a total of 12 units.
 Furthermore, they are required to take 2 selectives (4 - 7 units), as well as 299 research units for a total of 12 units each academic quarter for a minimum of 36 units prior to advancement to candidacy.
 The requirement for electives is waived.
 However, dual degree students are encouraged to take coursework relevant to the outside area of study.
 It is expected that they fulfill all course requirements and conduct their Qualifying Examination before Winter quarter of their second year.